How to Install Ruby 2.6.x on macOS 13 (Ventura) and Monterey

 Install Ruby 2.6.10 with Homebrew

-Note that the Homebrew team can prevent this at any time because it’s been almost a year since Ruby 2.6.10 was deprecated.
+Note that the Homebrew team can prevent this at any time because it’s been over a year since Ruby 2.6.10 was deprecated.
 For example, see how they disabled Ruby 2.5 last year.

 - Install Homebrew if you haven’t already

 - Install Ruby 2.6.10:

 PATH.
 For example, Homebrew will say something like this: